HEARING - tree crickets 'hear' through a membrane on their forearms.

 Antennal Markings -- -- most species of tree crickets have black markings on the first and second segments at the base of their antenna.
 When present, these markings are useful in making an identification of species.
 Here are some examples:

-This is one variation for Forbes' Tree Cricket.
+This is one variation for Forbes' or Black-horned Tree Crickets.
 The two marks on the 2d segment join at the bottom to form a ' V ' pattern.

-Another variation in antennal markings for Black-horned Tree Cricket.
+Another variation in antennal markings for Forbes' or Black-horned Tree Crickets.
 The two marks on the 2d segment are separated.